Showing posts with label the Quadrinity Process. Show all posts

 23rd April 2022, the Feast of Saint George

 I write about George Ivanovich Gurdjieff against the backdrop of the Russian invasion of Ukraine.
 There can be no hiding from real human suffering, but if I really acknowledge how little I can do to change the situation, I feel completely powerless.
-Nonetheless I find myself checking online for the latest updates.
+Nonetheless, I find myself checking online for the latest updates.
 I count the number of children who have been evacuated from Mariupol, and wonder how many fighters remain in the labyrinth of bunkers and tunnels built to withstand a nuclear attack that have become the last holdout for a beleaguered regiment of the Ukrainian army.

-I know which side I should root for, or more accurately, I know which side I want to win although I'm not entirely aware of all the factors that govern my impulses.
-From afar it seems clear that there are good guys and bad guys.
-I don’t know how many secret sins Volodymyr Zelenskyy is hiding, but I can see Valdimir Putin in what appear to be carefully edited Russian TV news clips keeping his distance from everyone at the end of a long white table with some arcane imperial symbols in gold holding the legs to the floor.
+I know which side I should root for, or more accurately, I know which side I want to win, although I'm not entirely aware of all the factors that govern my impulses.
+From afar, it seems clear that there are good guys and bad guys.
+I don’t know how many secret sins Volodymyr Zelenskyy is hiding, but I can see Valdimir Putin in what appear to be carefully edited Russian TV news clips, keeping his distance from everyone at the end of a long white table with some arcane imperial symbols in gold holding the legs to the floor.
 Generals sit at the other end.
 According to reports, no one dares feed him accurate information about the progress of his narcissistic war.
 Looking at the picture, I find sympathy impossible.
 It seems like a world of lies and manipulation, and I have no reason to believe otherwise, although I know that if I were in Russia, I would hear an entirely different story presented over the airwaves, and I might feel differently.
 In fact I know I would feel differently.
 What is accurate information, what is propaganda, and how can I really tell the difference?
 Using information that comes through a filter is always tricky.

 I am uneasy.
 My perceptions feel almost archetypal, like watching Arjuna and Lord Krishna surveying the battlefield and talking on and on about the “big picture” meaning of conflict.
-But I will direct my reflection back to the conversation of the Bhagavad Gita when things are less heated, the actual winners and losers have been sorted out, the bodies buried.
+But I will direct my reflection back to the conversation of the Bhagavad Gita when things are less heated, the actual winners and losers have been sorted out, and the bodies buried.
 This war will have consequences.
-All wars do, but right now I cannot feel in my body how or where we have been injured.
+All wars do, but right now, I cannot feel in my body how or where we have been injured.
 I myself am not in the horrific underground labyrinth of Mariupol.
-It is a theoretical conversation except when I get personal about the cost.
+It is a theoretical conversation, except when I get personal about the cost.

 I also know that it is from the perspective of myth and fable that I examine the story of Gurdjieff.